LaundryOrder/RestAPI/API.md

 All request except Login or Register need a token to process, or an error message shall be returned.

-Token shall be sent in http header, Authorization: Token XXX
+Token shall be sent in http header: `Authorization: Token XXX`

 ## Login or Register